 Matrix channels provide basic control of the matrix outputs before they reach the outside world.

-The basic configuration of the four matrices is defined in the Console Configuration screen:
+The basic configuration of the four matrices is defined in the Console Configuration page (MENU > Setup > Console Configuration).

-To choose which matrix is displayed, press the Matrix A, Matrix B, Matrix C or Matrix D button in the right edge of the screen.
+To choose which matrix is displayed, press the Matrix A, Matrix B, Matrix C or Matrix D button on the right edge of the screen.

 That matrix will appear in the main part of the screen, with each row referring to an input, and each column referring to an output: